 Recognizing and Responding to the Warning Signs of Suicide

-Since the beginning of the COVID-19 pandemic we have seen a rise in mental health issues including suicidal behavior.
+Since the beginning of the COVID-19 pandemic, we have seen a rise in mental health issues including suicide and suicidal behavior.
 COVID-19 has caused stress and disruption to all parts of life, which has led to an increase in isolation, loneliness, unsafe home environments and barriers to getting help.
 These have all had a significant impact on mental health.

 A nationwide survey about the mental health impacts of COVID-19 by the Canadian Mental Health Association and the University of British Columbia found that 1 in 10 Canadians have experienced suicidal thoughts or feelings because of the pandemic.
 Certain groups have been disproportionately affected, including Indigenous peoples, parents of children under 18, people with a pre-existing mental health disorder, those living with a disability and those who identify as LGBTQ2S, but suicidal thoughts or behaviors can and do happen to anyone.

 Suicide is an attempt to escape suffering that has become unbearable.
 It’s rarely a quick or impulsive action and people are often deeply conflicted about ending their lives.
 Signs vary but recognizing concerning behavior and taking any talk of suicide seriously can save a life.
 Someone may be at risk if they are:

 - Talking about being a burden, having no purpose or feeling hopeless.

 - Obsessed with death or dying or saying that they want to die or end their life.

 - Giving away personal items or making sudden changes to their will.

 - Experiencing increased depression, anxiety, mood swings or unexpected rage.

 - Withdrawing from friends, social activities or the things that they previously enjoyed—if you’re only seeing your loved one virtually, they may start withdrawing from virtual spaces or stop responding to phone calls or texts.